JonasPflaume/JY_ML/README.md

 Update:
-15.01.2023 add linear state space model training with EM algorithm.
+15.01.2023 add linear state space model learning with EM algorithm.

 08.01.2023 the numerical koopman DMDc with fixed lifting function and neural networks were implemented.